Shitcontrol666/ONRE-Toolkit-k8s/README.md

 # k8s-pentest-framework

-A small, extendable Kubernetes pentest toolkit for AppSec audits.
+A small, extendable Kubernetes pentest toolkit for AppSec audits written by AI, for fast security checks mentioned in kubernetes goat.

 ## Features
 - Pod to node privileged pod generator